|

 Your

-trip may begin with your hotel
+custom trip can be simple or complex, and may begin with your hotel

 on the evening of the first day in San Diego (or your chosen location), and normally ends there

-aboard!), five (or more) nightly hotels, two (or more)
+eco-tour includes nightly hotels, two (or more)

 whale-watching boating adventures on Scammon’s Lagoon and your choice of

 or e-mail for more information.
+We're here to help you.

 |